Demaryius Thomas: 2017 season

 Thomas remained a strong presence for the Broncos despite inconsistent quarterback play in 2017.
 His best statistical game came in Week 6 against the New York Giants on NBC Sunday Night Football.
-In the 23–10 loss, he had ten receptions for 133 yards.
+In the 23–10 loss, he had 10 receptions for 133 yards.
 From Weeks 8 to 10, he recorded three consecutive games with a receiving touchdown respectively against the Philadelphia Eagles, New England Patriots, and Cincinnati Bengals.

-He led the team with 83 receptions for 949 yards and five touchdowns as the Broncos struggled to a 5–11 record.
+Thomas led the team with 83 receptions for 949 yards and five touchdowns as the Broncos struggled to a 5–11 record.

 2018 season

 Going into the 2018 season, the Broncos had a new quarterback in Case Keenum.
-In the first four games of the season, Thomas totaled 20 receptions for 168 receiving yards and a touchdown.
-In Week 5, he had his best output of the season to that point with five receptions for 105 receiving yards and a receiving touchdown in a 34–16 loss to the New York Jets.
+In the first four games of the season, Thomas totaled 20 receptions for 168 yards and a touchdown.
+During Week 5, he had his best output of the season to that point with five receptions for 105 yards and a touchdown in a 34–16 loss to the New York Jets.